Skip to content

 Common additional charges:

-• Application/registration fees
+• Application and registration fees

 • Capital levy or building fund

-• Transport and lunch
+• School transport and lunch

-• Language support or SEN
+• Language support (EAL) or SEN provision

-• Exam fees (e.g. IB, IGCSE, A-Level)
+• Exam fees (IB, IGCSE, A-Level)

 Compare IB vs British curriculum fee structures